-We’ve been reading lots of birthday books in our house lately, as our oldest turned 6 earlier this week!
-And, while there are some birthday picture books that we absolutely adore (in fact, we love The Seven Silly Eaters so much that the birthday girl requested that we make Mrs. Peters’ birthday cake for her celebration with family!), there are a lot of birthday books out there that, well, just don’t do it for me… So, I thought I should share our favorites with you, so that birthday excitement in your house can involve books, too!
+You all know I love a good themed bookshelf, and there’s no better time to bust out themed books than just before a birthday!
+So, twice a year, our front-facing bookshelf gets turned into a birthday bookshelf, featuring all of our favorite birthday books.
+And, while there are some birthday picture books that we absolutely adore (in fact, we love The Seven Silly Eaters so much that when our oldest turned 6, she requested that we make Mrs. Peters’ birthday cake for her celebration with family!), there are a lot of birthday books out there that, well, just don’t do it for me… So, I thought I should share our favorites with you, so that birthday excitement in your house can involve books, too!

 Our Favorite Birthday Books